 While many people associate hammocks with naps, there’s no reason you can’t sleep an entire night in a hammock.
-Ensure the hammock is securely attached, and take steps to protect yourself if you fall out.
+Ensure the hammock is securely attached, and take steps to stay safe.

-Hammocks are available in various materials, mainly nylon, rope, and netting, and ensure you have a comfortable pillow and enough bedding to retain heat.
+Hammocks are available in various materials, mainly nylon, rope, and netting.
+Ensure you have a comfortable pillow and enough warm bedding to retain heat.

-Nylon hammocks are recommended for anybody who plans to sleep an entire night in this suspended state.
-Rope and net-based hammocks are still comfortable but are more suitable for short bursts of relaxation than prolonged use as a bed.
+Nylon hammocks are recommended if you plan to sleep an entire night in this suspended state.
+Rope and net-based hammocks are still comfortable but are more suitable for short bursts of relaxation.

 Are Hammocks Good for Your Back?